grafana/loki/docs/api.md

   }
   ```

+- `GET /ready`

+  This endpoint returns 200 when Loki ingester is ready to accept traffic.
+If you're running Loki on Kubernetes, this endpoint can be used as readiness probe.

+- `GET /flush`

+  This endpoint triggers a flush of all in memory chunks in the ingester.
+Mainly used for local testing.

+- `GET /metrics`

+  This endpoint returns Loki metrics for Prometheus.
+See "[Operations > Observability > Metrics](./operations.md)" to have a list of exported metrics.

 ## Examples of using the API in a third-party client library

 1) Take a look at this [client](https://github.com/afiskon/promtail-client), but be aware that the API is not stable yet (Golang).